Skip to content

 File and Directory Structure

-• /root/splunk/compose.yml: The Docker Compose definition file.
+• /root/splunk/compose.yml: The Docker Compose file defining the services and their configurations.

 Application Installation Process